-Most of my work is now custom work from clients’ own furs -perhaps mom’s or grandmother’s old fur stole or jacket.
+Most of my work is now custom from clients’ own furs -perhaps mom’s or grandmother’s old fur stole or jacket.

+the finished bear.
 I do all of my own patterns

-very gratifying, playing a part in preserving precious memories.
+gratifying, playing a part in preserving precious memories.

 I cherish the friends I have made along the way.

 SOMEBODY’S MOTHERwas a finalist in an international teddy bear design competition.

-CONTACT: email@example.com or phone 604-462-8114.
+CONTACT: email@example.com phone604-462-8114.